 How to Get From to Paris from Amsterdam

-We booked our train ride in advanced through NS International.
+The distance between Amsterdam and Paris is 3 hours on the train.
+The best part is you arrive sin the city center, making it very easy to start exploring.
+We booked our train tickets to Paris in advanced through NS International.
 The further out you book, the cheaper the tickets.
-We paid 35 Euros each for our tickets, the kids, since both are under 4 were free.
-Kids 12 and up pay the same price as adults but kids 4-11, for our dates were just 15 Euros per ticket.
+We paid 35 Euros each adult ticket as kids under 4 ride free.
+Kids 12 and up pay the same price as adults but kids 4-11, are as low as 15 Euros.
 If you want to visit Paris from London you will take the Eurostar.

 We chose L’Open Tours, which in the summer operates from 9:30AM with the last departure from the first stop at each route leaving at 7PM.
-They have 4 different routes that take you to everything you’d want to see in Paris besides the Palace of Versailles.
-The Green Line drops you right in front of the Lourve, Notre Dame, Champs –Elyseee, Arc de Triomphe, Trocadero, and the Eiffel Tower.
+They have 4 different routes that take you to everything you’d want to see in Paris and we took the Green Line.
+It drops you right in front of the Lourve, Notre Dame, Champs –Elyseee, Arc de Triomphe, Trocadero, and the Eiffel Tower.
 We never waited more than 10mins for a bus and typically we waited less than 5.

 - If you purchase a one day pass and don’t start using it until 4PM you also get to use it for the entire following day.

 - You can buy the pass directly on the bus at any stop.

 - Kids under 4 are free and kids 4-15 are 50% off.

 - Each guest received headphones and there is complimentary commentary throughout the route giving you the history of what you’re passing.